First published in October 2017

 "She Sang Non-Stop, All The Time"

-BORN with the mouthful of a name (Billie Eilish Pirate Baird O’Connell) she was raised in the Highland Park neighbourhood of Los Angeles by actor parents who were both deeply into music.
+BORN with a mouthful of a name (Billie Eilish Pirate Baird O’Connell) she was raised in the Highland Park neighbourhood of Los Angeles by actor parents who were both deeply into music.

 She and her older brother Finneas O’Connell – a musician and actor who has appeared on shows including Glee and Modern Family – were home-schooled, creating a deep brother-sister bond and giving them the time and space to explore their artistic interests.